Add a project manually

 2. Select Next.

-1. Update the Specification #, Title, or both as needed.
+1. Optionally, modify the Specification # or Title as needed.

 2. Select Save & Next.

-Photos or renderings can be uploaded in JPEG (preferred), TIFF, or BMP formats.
+Photos or renderings must be in JPEG (preferred), TIFF, or BMP format.

 A photo record is created for each file uploaded.